 Ozzie Virgil, catcher for the 1965 Pirates.
 He originally signed with the New York Giants as an amateur free agent in 1953 out of the Domincan Republic, and he made his big league debut three years later after working his way up from Class-C ball to Triple-A. Until Major League Baseball recently reclassified Negro League ball from 1920 through 1948 as Major League ball, Virgil was the first Major League player to be born in the Dominican.
 He is now the eighth player from his country to make the majors.
 He hit .259 in 118 games, with 63 runs, 24 extra-base hits, 60 RBIs and 50 walks during his first season with St Cloud of the Class-C Northern League, then moved to Class-B in 1954, where he hit .291 with 78 runs, 50 extra-base hits and 68 RBIs in 137 games for Danville of the Carolina League.
 Virgil was with Dallas of the Double-A Texas League in 1955, where he hit .295 with 86 runs, 31 doubles, 17 homers and 79 RBIs in 159 games.
 He improved his OPS each year during that stretch, going from a .693 mark in 1953, up to a .786 mark in 1955.
 A large majority of his minor league time was at third base, including most of his early work.
 His big league time was split over seven positions (not center field or pitcher), but he still played more third base than anywhere else.

-Virgil was sold to the St Louis Cardinals after the 1961 season, but just six weeks later, he was selected by the Baltimore Orioles in the Rule 5 draft.
-He only played one early season game for the Orioles in 1962 and walked in his lone plate appearance, then spent the rest of the season and the next two full years in the minors.
-He hit .269 with 29 extra-base hits in 104 games for Rochester of the Triple-A International League in 1962.
+Virgil was sold to the St Louis Cardinals after the 1961 season.
+However, he was selected by the Baltimore Orioles in the Rule 5 draft just six weeks later.
+He only played one early season game for the Orioles in 1962, walking in his lone plate appearance.
+He then spent the rest of the season and the next two full years in the minors.
+He hit .269 in 1962, with 29 extra-base hits over 104 games for Rochester of the Triple-A International League.
 Virgil remained there for the 1963 season, which saw him hit .307 in 149 games, with 71 runs, 41 extra-base hits, 75 RBIs and a .773 OPS.
 He switched to Toronto of the International League in 1964 and batted .270 in 150 games, with 80 runs, 45 extra-base hits and 48 RBIs.
 The Pirates acquired him in the 1964 minor league draft from the Washington Senators.
 In 1965, Virgil played 39 games for the Pirates.
 He started just seven games, despite being with the team for the entire season.
 It was the first full year he spent in the majors since 1961, and just the third time (1957 as well) overall that he spent the entire year in the big leagues.
 He caught a career high 15 games that season, though only three were starts.
 In 59 plate appearances, he had a .265 average and a .661 OPS.

-On December 1, 1965, the Pirates traded Virgil, along with pitcher Joe Gibbon, to the San Francisco Giants for outfielder Matty Alou, in what turned out to be a one-sided deal for Pittsburgh.
-Virgil got 89 at-bats for the Giants in 1966 and put up a .214 average and a .548 OPS.
+the Pirates traded Virgil, along with pitcher Joe Gibbon, to the San Francisco Giants on December 1, 1965, in exchange for outfielder Matty Alou.
+It turned out to be a one-sided deal in favor of Pittsburgh.
+Virgil put up a .214 average over 89 at-bats for the 1966 Giants, finishing with a .548 OPS.
 After spending two full years in the minors with Phoenix of the Pacific Coast League, he played one final Major League game in 1969, pinch-hitting on June 27th.
 He was a coach for the Giants that season, and continued to coach until 1988.
 Virgil did well in Phoenix in 1967, hitting .319 with a .755 OPS in 117 games, but his stats dropped off during the 1968 season, with a .258 average and a .608 OPS in 106 games.
 He played a total of 324 games in the majors over nine seasons, with a .231 batting average, 75 runs, 19 doubles, 14 homers and 73 RBIs.
 His son, who was also named Ozzie Virgil, caught 11 seasons in the majors (1980-90) and made two All-Star appearances.
 The elder Virgil turns 90 today.

 Harry Riconda, shortstop for the 1929 Pirates.
 He began his pro career in 1916, but when the Pirates acquired him 13 years later, he had just 234 games in at the Major League level spread out over four seasons.
 Riconda debuted in pro ball at 19 years old with Springfield of the Class-B Eastern League, where he spent his first two seasons, while also seeing time with New Haven of the same league in 1917.
 Stats are extremely limited from these two seasons, showing a .199 average in 115 games in 1916, followed by a .205 average in 52 games split between his two teams in 1917.
 He played independent ball in 1918 in Brooklyn, while also playing basketball in the off-season.
 He remained in independent ball (and basketball) until the 1921 season when he returned to New Haven to play, with the Eastern League reclassifying to Class-A by then.
 It was there in 1922 that he earned his first big league call (1921 stats are unavailable).
 Riconda hit .335 with 43 extra-base hits in 116 games during the 1922 season for New Haven, then debuted in the majors in 1923 with the Philadelphia A’s.
 As a rookie, he batted .263 with 23 runs, 15 extra-base hits, 12 RBIs, and a .689 OPS in 55 games, seeing most of his time at third base.
 He played 83 games in 1924 (71 starts at third base) and he hit .253 with 20 extra-base hits, 21 RBIs and 34 runs scored.
 His OPS slipped 25 points from his rookie season.

-On December 11, 1928, the Pirates traded star shortstop Glenn Wright to the Dodgers for Riconda and pitcher Jesse Petty.
+The Pirates traded star shortstop Glenn Wright to the Dodgers an December 11, 1928, getting Riconda and pitcher Jesse Petty in return.
 It was an awful deal that was only saved from going extremely bad when Wright got hurt and saw limited action after the trade.
 With the 1929 Pirates, Riconda spent two months with the team, but rarely saw the field.
 He got into eight of the first 51 games, four off the bench.
 He went 7-for-15 at the plate in his limited time, but that couldn’t keep him from being sent to the minors to finish the year.
 On June 26th, he was sold outright to Kansas City of the American Association.
 He did well after being sent down, hitting .320 in 79 games, with 34 extra-base hits.
 He played two more seasons before retiring from baseball.
 His only other big league experience was one early season at-bat for the Cincinnati Reds in 1930 before being returned to Kansas City.
 He also played for Minneapolis of the American Association during the 1930-31 seasons, and saw time with Nashville of the Class-A Southern Association, and Montreal of the International League during that final season.
 Riconda hit .247 in 243 big league games, with 83 runs, 44 doubles, 11 triples, four homers and 70 RBIs.

 Hal Carlson, pitcher for the 1917-23 Pirates.
 He spent three years in the minors prior to his Major League debut with the 1917 Pirates.
 He pitched for Rockford of the Class-C Wisconsin-Illinois League in 1914, where he went 13-10, with 183 strikeouts in 220 innings.
 His ERA isn’t available, but he allowed 3.19 runs per nine innings.
 In 1915, he saw time with Grand Rapids of the Class- B Central League and Rockford in the Class-B Three-I League.
 He had similar results at both stops, finishing the year with an 8-16, 3.03 record in 217 innings.
 Carlson won 23 games and posted a 2.78 ERA in 1916 at 24 years old while playing for Rockford.
 He pitched 291 innings that season, his third straight year eclipsing the 200+ inning mark.
 He was one of four players the Pirates acquired via the old Rule 5 draft at the end of the 1916 season.
 Carlson had a solid rookie season, while playing for a Pirates team that 103 losses in 1917.
 He went 7-11, 2.90 in 161.1 inning and didn’t allow a single home run.
 He made 17 starts and 17 relief appearances, finishing nine of those starts, with one shutout to his credit.
 The ERA sounds great for a rookie, but that was the end of the deadball era and he was actually above league average.
 The next year he pitched just 12 innings over three games before taking up active military duty in WWI.
 He returned in 1919 to go 8-10 with a career best, 2.23 ERA over 141 innings, and once again he managed to go an entire season without giving up a home run, though he did give up a homer during his brief time in 1918.
 His 1919 season consisted of 14 starts, eight relief appearances, seven complete games and one shutout.